valzav/bitshares_acceptance_tests/README.md

 After a little while your test net is ready and you can run tests (features) via 'cucumber' command.

-Please note that after all the tests it doesn't exit until you press any key, while it's running you can access the nodes via http on the following ports:

-delegate node: port 5690

-alice's node: port 5691

-bob's node: port 5692
+### Note

+Testnet is being recreated from scratch before each scenario, so each scenario is started with a clean state.

+If you want to pause scenarios execution and keep testnet running after scenario to inspect the nodes via http rpc, insert @pause tag before scenario.

-You can access these nodes via web wallet if you create htdocs symlink to web_wallet/generated or to web_wallet/build, e.g.
+In order to access the nodes via web wallet you need to create htdocs symlink to web_wallet/generated or to web_wallet/build, e.g.

   $ ln -s ../web_wallet/generated htdocs